-The 204 kilometre long Sognefjord is the longest fjord in Norway.
+The 126-mile-long Sognefjord is the longest fjord in Norway.
 You drive along the inner part of the fjord named the Lustrafjord.
 From the National Tourist Route, you have a great view over the fjord and the surrounding small villages, mountains, rivers and waterfalls.

 Urnes Stave Church is the oldest Stave Church in Norway, and is part of the UNESCO World Heritage.
 You can drive to Urnes Stave Church from Skjolden along the east side of the fjord.
 Or you can take the ferry from Solvorn, further out the Sognefjord.

-The 229 metre high Feigumfossen Waterfall at the east side of the Lustrafjord.
+The 751-feet-high Feigumfossen Waterfall at the east side of the Lustrafjord.
 You can take the short walk in to the falls or admire the view of it from the National Tourist Route at the opposite side of the fjord.

-At the Hurrungane mountain formation, you will find some of Norway’s tallest mountains, with 24 peaks over 2,000 metres above sea level.
+At the Hurrungane mountain formation, you will find some of Norway’s tallest mountains, with 24 peaks over 6,500 feet above sea level.
 There are great views to the mountains from the Sognefjellet Mountain Road.

 At the top of the Sognefjellet National Tourist Route, you have a great view towards the Smørstabbreen Glacier with its surrounding mountains.